Hartefield History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The ancient roots of the Hartefield family name are in the Anglo-Saxon culture.
 The name Hartefield comes from when the family lived in either of the places called Heathfield in Somerset or Sussex, or in one of the various settlements called Hatfield in Essex, Herefordshire, Nottinghamshire, Worcester, the East Riding of Yorkshire, or the North Riding of Yorkshire.
-The surname Hartefield belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Hartefield family